Fabz74/mentals-ai/README.md

 |![react](assets/react.png) | ![space_invaders.gen](assets/space_invaders.gif) | ![mario.gen](assets/mario.gif) |

 Or help with the content:
-- Collect YouTube videos on a given topic and save to a .csv file with the videos, views, channel name, and link;
+- Collect YouTube videos on a given topic and save them to a .csv file with the videos, views, channel name, and link;
 - Get the transcription from the video and create a table of contents;
-- Take top news from Hacker News, choose a topic and write an article on the topic with the participation of the critic and save to a file.
+- Take top news from Hacker News, choose a topic and write an article on the topic with the participation of the critic, and save it to a file.

 All of the above examples are located in the [agents](agents) folder.